Foot, leg, and ankle swelling

 - Doppler ultrasound examination of your leg veins

-The treatment will be aimed at the cause of the swelling.
-Diuretics may be prescribed to reduce the swelling, but they can have side effects.
-Home treatment for benign causes of leg swelling should be tried before drug therapy.
+Your treatment will focus on the cause of the swelling.
+Your provider may prescribe diuretics to reduce the swelling, but these can have side effects.
+Home treatment for leg swelling that is not related to a serious medical condition should be tried before drug therapy.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.